-If you are diagnosed with high cholesterol levels then its recommended that you should have cholesterol test after every 3 months.
+If you are diagnosed with high cholesterol levels and triglycerides then its recommended that you should have cholesterol test after every 3 months.
 It will allow you to track the progress.

 People who are above 40 years of age should get their test done every year.
 While we age, the risk of suffering from high cholesterol rises as well.

-People who are between 20-40 years of age should get tested in every 4 years.
-Because of the sedentary lifestyle, thousands of young population is also suffering from cardiac disease.
+People who are between 20-40 years of age should get tested every 4 years.
+Because of the sedentary lifestyle, thousands of young population are also suffering from cardiac disease.

-Your doctor or pharmacist will explain what your cholesterol levels mean and can discuss treatment options if blood cholesterol levels are rising.
+Your doctor or pharmacist will explain what your cholesterol levels mean.
+More than that, they can discuss treatment options if blood cholesterol levels are rising.

 Factors that Lead to Heart Diseases: